 Asia Pacific Studies MA

-Brian Komei Dempster, Administrative Director
+Brian Komei Dempster, Director of Administration

 We offer a 12-unit certificate program to qualified individuals in business and finance, education, nonprofit organizations, and other professions.